 - Benefit administration

 Although these responsibilities do not directly generate revenue, they are necessary for you to offer contract staffing services to clients.
+However they can become a hefty time burden for recruiters that do not have a built out team.

 Need help handling front office and back office responsibilities?